ghc-proposals/ghc-proposals/proposals/0000-namespaces.md

 ### (Optional) Extensions

-We could think of many extensions, the most obvious are:
+We could think of many extensions, though not part of this proposal, the most obvious are:

--  `-XAutoNamespaces`: Automatically create namespaces for data, newtype and classes; so that fields and subfunctions do not polute the current space:
+-  `-XAutoNamespaces`: Automatically create namespaces for data, newtype and classes; so that fields and subfunctions do not polute the current namespace:

    ```haskell
    data Nat = Zero | Succ Nat